joeloskarsson/joeloskarsson.github.io/_posts/2020-03-08-marl-communication.md

 title:  "Learning Communication in Multi-Agent Reinforcement Learning"
 date:   2020-03-08 11:13:00 +0200
 author: Joel Oskarsson
-categories: ai, machine learning, reinforcement learning, communication
+categories: rl communication presentation report ml
 ---

 In the context of a course on multi agent systems this fall I have been looking into multi agent reinforcement learning.